 This is the second part of our series on Social Media for Churches.
 If you haven’t already, go back and check out Part 1: How Can Social Media Support Your Church?

 Are you ready to take your church’s Facebook use to the next level?
 In our Social Media for Churches series kickoff last week, we covered why your church needs to embrace social media.
-As the series continues, we will look more in-depth at best practices your church should employ to have success with each network.
+As the series continues, we will look more in-depth at the best practices your church should employ to have success with each network.

-Facebook is the uncontested king of the social networks.
+Facebook is the uncontested king of social networks.
 It hit 2 billion (with a b!) monthly active users in mid-2017, and it continues to grow!
 If you’re going to leverage social media at all, you must start with the largest player in the space.
-Let’s look at social media for churches best practices using Facebook.
+Let’s look at social media for churches’ best practices using Facebook.

 1. Complete Your Page

 Peruse the Facebook pages of ministries near you, and you’re likely to find some unimpressive entries.
 Some ministries create a page but leave it bare and rarely if ever interact with it.
 Flesh out your church’s page with contact information and strategic, searchable keywords in the “about” section.
-Also crucial: add a properly sized profile photo (160×160 pixels) and cover photo (851×315 pixels).
-Both should be visually appealing and communicate your “brand.”

 2. Post Often

 Having a complete Facebook page is a start—simply having one is like a social media billboard.
-But to reach into users’ Facebook feeds, your church’s page needs to post, and post often.
+But to reach into users’ Facebook feeds, your church’s page needs to post and post often.

 3. Post the Right Content

 It’s important to understand that Facebook won’t necessarily show every post from your page in every follower’s newsfeed.
 The way Facebook chooses which items to show to which people can be hard to figure out, but certain trends are clear, at least for now.
-First: avoid long, text-only posts.
-Shorter posts are better; they’re more shareable, and Facebook seems to like this.
-Posts with a photo or video are also more likely to get seen.

 Second: understand that Facebook wants to keep you on its site as much as possible.
 To that end, posting the sermon as a Facebook video or embedded YouTube video is likely to get more exposure than a link taking visitors away to your website’s sermon video archive.